 Freelance Beer Writer + Editor

-I’m an award-winning beer writer, and the author of The Northern California Craft Beer Guide (Cameron + Company).
-My work pops up in spots like All About Beer, DRAFT, FSR Magazine, Rare Beer Club, and Saveur.
-I’m currently toiling away on my next project.
+I’m an award-winning beer writer and the author of The Northern California Craft Beer Guide (Cameron + Company).
+My work appears in spots like All About Beer, DRAFT, FSR Magazine, Rare Beer Club, and Saveur.
+Click below to check out my latest project:

 Freelance Beer Writer + Editor2009—Present

 I currently serve as Beer Editor over at FSR Magazine and as a columnist for the Rare Beer Club.
 Up until recently I worked as a technical editor for New West Technologies, LLC, assisting large clients like Robert Bosch GmbH with high-priority funding proposals that needed to pop.

 My beer writing has appeared in spots like All About Beer, DRAFT, and Saveur, and my recent work has earned three awards from the North American Guild of Beer Writers—including recognition for Best Beer & Food Writing and for Best Free-Circulation Magazine Writing.
 My first book, The Northern California Craft Beer Guide, was named a finalist for an NCIBA Book of the Year Award.

 Editor in Chief, RateBeer Weekly2012—2014

 I served as Editor in Chief of RateBeer Weekly for just over two years, growing that email-based, twice-weekly publication to nearly 130,000 active subscribers (with open rates consistently >25% for the duration).
 I handled everything involved in the publication's day-to-day operations aside from ads: from writing and editing features, to handling our social media presence, to building database-driven content sections.
 I resigned in early October 2014 to work on something new.